samdalvai/game-of-life/README.md

-# game_of_life
+# Game-of-life
-A "Game of life" web application with Typescript, React, Vite and Tailwind
+A "Game of life" web application with Typescript, React, Bun and Tailwind